sureshkumar2704/Pattern_Programs/right_angled_triangle.md

-# ⭐ Star Pattern Program in Python
+# ⭐ Right Angled Pattern Program

 ## 📌 Description
 This program prints a right-angled triangle star pattern based on the number entered by the user.